-Welcome to the Teen Page!
+Welcome to the Teen Page

 The VolunTEEN Program is held during the summer months from the end of the South Orange-Maplewood district school year until mid-August, or 6-7 weeks.
-Started in 2009, this program i open to middle school and high school students.
+Started in 2009, this program is open to middle school and high school students.
 Those interested must complete an application and attend an orientation session to participate.
-While COVID-19 shifted the process this year, the work didn’t stop!
-This summer, VolunTEENs rolled up their sleeves to help with community projects and library programming.
-Students interested in continuing community service during the school year are encouraged to sign up to be a Teen Library Advocate, where they will engage with other teens sharing ideas on and planning teen programming and more.
-To participate, click on the tab below to complete an application to become a teen library advocate.
+While COVID-19 shifted the process in the last couple of years, the work didn’t stop!
+VolunTEENs rolled up their sleeves to help with community projects and library programming.
+As a result, they were honored as November’s Villagers of the Month (2020) and presented with a proclamation by the Village of South Orange (pictured bottom left).